pdeligia/nekara-artifact/README.md

 macOS.

-**Note:** The artifact was tested with Docker version `20.10.7`, it will possibly work with some earlier versions, but to be sure install the same Docker version that we did (or a later one).
+**Note:** The artifact was tested with Docker version `20.10.7`, it will possibly work with some earlier versions, but to be sure install the same Docker version (or a later one).

 Next, run the Docker Desktop application to start Docker.
 You will know it's running if you look in the activity tray and see the Docker whale icon.
 Docker might take a few minutes to start.
 If the